bertjanbakker/MyCookBook/modern-python-logging/Readme.md

 By default, once a child logger is done handling a log record, it passes that record up to its parent.
 Once again, if a record is dropped by a handler it will continue moving on, to include propagating up to the parent.
-But if it's dropped by a logger, then it stops and doesn't propagate.
+But if it's dropped by a logger, then it stops and doesn't propagate up.

 But all this is usually way more flexibility than you need and unnecessary complex in most cases.